legout/sbox-s3/README.md

 1. Clone the SBOX-S3 repository.
 2. Modify the `rclone.conf`file to configure your remote storage.
 3. Modify the `s3.conf` file to configure your s3 credentials.
-4. Configure your desired mount point in `sbox-s3.sh`.
-You also have to find the mount point in the `docker-compose.yml` file (`/data:/data`) and adjust them accordingly.
+4. Modify the mount point in the `docker-compose.yml` file (`/data/s3:/data/s3`, `/data/cache:/data/cache`) and adjust them accordingly.
-5. Run `sh sbox-s3.sh` to start the SBOX-S3 containers.

 ## Configuration